Entity Seeking Queries and Semantic Dependency Trees

 This is how a semantic dependency tree gets created:

 - A semantic dependency tree for a query may be a graph that includes nodes

 - Each node represents one or more terms in a query

-- Directed edges originating from a first node and ending at a second node may indicate that the one or more terms represented by the first node are modified by the one or more terms represented by the second node
+- Directed edges originating from a first node and ending at a second node may state that the one or more terms represented by the first node change by the one or more terms represented by the second node

-- A root of a semantic dependency tree may be a node representing one or more terms that do not modify other terms in a query and are modified by other terms in the query
+- A root of a semantic dependency tree may be a node representing one or more terms that do not change other terms in a query but could modify other terms in the query

 - A semantic dependency tree may only include a single root

 An entity type identifier may determine an entity type that corresponds to an entity sought by the query based on a term represented by a root of the semantic dependency tree.

 For example, the entity type identifier may determine an entity type of “Chinese restaurant” that corresponds to an sought by the query “Call the Chinese restaurant on Piccadilly Street 15.”
 This could be based on the term “Chinese restaurant” represented by the root of the semantic dependency tree.